It seems you are offline. Please check your connection and try again.

 ✗ WhatsApp ✗ Telegram ✗ Gmail ✗ Google ✗ PayPal

-The big apps keep their own list of shared lines and reject them fast.
+The big apps keep their own list of shared numbers and reject them fast.
 Because so many people have used the same Morocco number before you, the code either never lands or the account gets flagged.

 The 2 to 3 minute rule